 Not only is the process to make rawhide complicated and full of chemical treatments that could be harmful to your dog, the final product raises some red flags as well.
 With all of the treatments rawhide goes through, the result is a product that is easy to soften but hard to tear apart.

 If rawhide is not a safe enough option for your dog, the question naturally follows: what chews should you use?
 There are a variety of chews out there, each suitable for specific dogs.
-One of the healthier, safer alternatives that everyone is talking about is Yak9’s flavored himalayan cheese chews.
-They have used flavours with nutritional benefits like, Turmeric, Honey, Coconut and Flaxseed.
-All of their added ingredients are organic and they also have the traditional himalayan yak chews along with a premium 100%yak milk chews too.
-These chews are much more natural in their production, consisting of essentially organic ingredient- the.
-There aren’t added chemicals through complicated processes- the cheese is dried using the sun’s heat and smoked over wood fire for months before it solidifies to a hard chew.
-The resulting chew is a long lasting, low fat, high protein treat that will keep your dog happy for a lot longer than other chew alternatives.
-Additionally, certain manufacturers add other natural flavors with their own benefits, like turmeric as an anti inflammatory, or honey as a stomach soother.
+One of the healthier, safer alternatives that everyone is talking about is Yak9’s flavored Himalayan cheese chews.
+They have used flavors with nutritional benefits like Turmeric, Honey, Coconut, and Flaxseed.
+All of their added ingredients are organic and they also have the traditional Himalayan yak chews along with a premium 100%yak milk chews too.
+These chews are much more natural in their production, consisting of essentially organic ingredients- the.
+There aren’t added chemicals through complicated processes- the cheese is dried using the sun’s heat and smoked over a wood fire for months before it solidifies to a hard chew.
+The resulting chew is a long-lasting, low fat, high protein treat that will keep your dog happy for a lot longer than other chew alternatives.
+Additionally, certain manufacturers add other natural flavors with their own benefits, like turmeric as an anti-inflammatory, or honey as a stomach soother.
 These chews also come in various sizes and packaging, meaning that no matter the dog there is a chew that is right for them.
-Particularly the companies that partner with farmers in Nepal have an emphasis on the natural production methods, ensuring that there is nothing in the process that can be inherently harmful to your dog.
+Particularly the companies that partner with farmers in Nepal have an emphasis on natural production methods, ensuring that there is nothing in the process that can be inherently harmful to your dog.